 What is The Bike Rack?

-The City of Cleveland and The Downtown Cleveland Alliance have partnered to offer the region’s first full service bicycle parking and commuter center.
+The City of Cleveland and Downtown Cleveland Alliance have partnered to offer the region’s first full service bicycle parking and commuter center.
 A City of Cleveland recreational facility, The Bike Rack demonstrates a collective effort to create a more bike friendly environment in downtown Cleveland, welcoming bicyclists with the convenience of secure bicycle parking and fulfilling everyday commuting needs with individual shower/changing facilities, lockers, rentals and a bicycle repair shop.
-Housed in a LEED certified building, The Bike Rack is located in the Gateway North Parking Facility at the corners of E. 4th and High St. in Downtown Cleveland, OH.
+Housed in a LEED certified building, The Bike Rack is located in the Gateway North Parking Facility at the corner of E. 4th and High Street in Downtown Cleveland.
 Situated across the street from the Gateway Complex, the Bike Rack is within a ten minute walk of Cleveland’s major entertainment and professional sports arenas.

 How much will it cost to use The Bike Rack?

 Just like any other public outdoor bike rack, there is no cost to utilize the outdoor bike rack on the plaza.

 Should a cyclist desire to utilize the indoor parking area, the lockers and the shower/changing facilities, patrons are offered two options.
 The best value is to purchase a Monthly Pass for $30.
 The monthly pass allows the holder to enter the facility 24 hours a day, 7 days a week to park your bicycle and pass holders will be able to access the showers and locker room during the hours when the facility is staffed by an attendant.
 There is an annual fee of $20 to receive and maintain your access card.

 A walk-in daily pass is also available for $8 per day.
 A daily pass allows entrance into the secure parking area, access to the lockers and the use of the shower/changing facility during normal business hours only.

 What type of locker room facilities will be available?